RamanBhardwaj96/royceSlot/requirement.md

 ### Functionality

-- Pressing Spin should return a random result.
+- Pressing Spin should return a random result.  -[DONE]
-- Set amount of winning lines.
+- Set amount of winning lines.  -[DONE]
-- Provide proper documentation.
+- Provide proper documentation.  -[DONE]
-- Proper error handling should be used.
+- Proper error handling should be used.  -[DONE]

 ## What We Care About